sebastiancarlos/beachpatrol/README.md

 install the `beachpatrol-browser-extension`.
 Its UI allows you to select a command and call it with arguments.
 It will call `beachmsg` itself through the web extension's Native Messaging feature.
-Also, the UI will highlight commands which are meant to run on the current URL.
+Also, the UI will highlight commands which are meant to run on the current URL, will provide GUI elements for common situations (such as pagination and dropdowns), and will support hotkeys.

 ### What can you automate with Beachpatrol?
 The sky is the limit:
 - Check your email.